-Former Netanyahu chief of staff Ari Harow convicted in corruption case - www.lokmattimes.com
+Former Netanyahu Chief of Staff Ari Harow convicted in corruption case - www.lokmattimes.com

-Tel Aviv [Israel], February 1 (ANI/TPS): Ari Harow, a former chief staffer in Prime Minister Benjamin Netanyahu's office, was ...
+Tel Aviv [Israel], February 1 (ANI/TPS): Ari Harow, a former Chief staff in Prime Minister Benjamin Netanyahu's office, was ...

-Tel Aviv [Israel], February 1 (ANI/TPS): Ari Harow, a former chief staffer in Prime Minister Benjamin Netanyahu's office, was convicted Wednesday on charges of fraud and breach of trust.

 Harow admitted to falsifying the sale of a private company he owned that he was required to do when entering public service as Netanyahu's chief of staff in 2014.
 The company was a political consultancy firm called 3H Global and hos continued ownership constituted a conflict of interest.